gbroxey/blog/wip5.md

 [^9]: This was unnecessarily confusing honestly.
 A convex function is one where the set of points ABOVE it form a convex set.
 This is why we have to flip it upside down in that case.
 A concave function is one where the points underneath it form a convex set, which is the case for the circle function.

 [^10]: The convex lattice polygon on the right contains exactly one interior point.
 It is a representative of one of the 16 equivalence classes of convex lattice polygons which contain only one interior point, up to lattice equivalence.
 Very curious.. see [this other Rabinowitz paper][rabinowitz-convex-census] to see more about that.

+[^11]: I also avoided some int128 multiplications here for a bit better performance, but it's by no means completely optimized.
+This is just to get an idea of how fast we can make this.
+I computed these using an AMD Ryzen 3700x.